 In order to prevent the molten material from flowing out of the nozzle automatically, resulting in the casting, the nozzle temperature is generally lower than the front barrel temperature.
-The friction heat generated by the molten material passing through the nozzle at high speed during injection is used to increase the material temperature.
+The friction heat generated by the molten material passing through the nozzle at high speed during plastic injection mold and molding is used to increase the material temperature.

 The influence of mold temperature on injection molding and product properties and the choice of nozzle temperature and barrel temperature are also related to injection pressure.
 When the injection pressure is lower, we should properly raise the barrel and nozzle temperature to ensure the flow of material, and vice versa.